 OFDM has become more popular than adaptive equalization because it is simpler to implement and more robust.
 This is partly because it is not necessary to estimate the channel to correct for ISI.
-OFDM is used by most modern ADSL, WLAN and 4G cellular standards.
-Exercise 7: The 802.11g WLAN standard uses OFDM with a sampling rate of 20 MHz, with N = 64 and guard interval of $0.8\mu s$ .
+OFDM is used by most ADSL, WLAN and 4G cellular standards.

+Exercise 7: The 802.11g WLAN standard uses OFDM with a sampling rate of 20 MHz, with N = 64 and guard interval of $0.8\mu s$.
 What is the total duration of each OFDM block, including the guard interval?
-How many guard samples are used?
+How long is the guard time?